Oath Keepers' Stewart Rhodes denies he organized the Jan. 6 attack on the Capitol

 After the attack, Rhodes said, a woman he describes as his lawyer but that prosecutors call his girlfriend instructed Oath Keepers to keep quiet about their activities.
 Rhodes said the woman, Kellye SoRelle, acted on her own when she told Oath Keepers to delete text messages and other materials that might incriminate them.

-Rhodes said he brushed off her warning that law enforcement would soon appear at his doorstep, describing himself as a "dissident" authorities know where to find if they want him.
+Rhodes said he brushed off her warning that law enforcement would soon appear at his doorstep, and he described himself as a "dissident" authorities know where to find if they want him.

-The government rested Thursday in the biggest case so far in the Justice Department's investigation into the deadly Jan.
-6, 2021, attack on the U.S. Capitol.
-Rhodes and the other defendants are accused of plotting to use force to prevent Joe Biden from taking office as president.

 Rhodes and his alleged co-conspirators — Jessica Watkins, Kelly Meggs, Kenneth Harrelson and Thomas Caldwell — are charged with seditious conspiracy, obstruction and other offenses in connection with Jan.
 6.